ShashiLakshan/notes-app/README.md

 # User Notes App

 This is a Spring Boot 3.3.1 application that uses MongoDb as its database.
 The project utilizes Testcontainers for integration testing with a containerized MongoDb instance.
-User notes can be saved with Title, CreatedDate, Text and Tags such as BUSINESS, PERSONAL and IMPORTANT
+User notes can be saved with Title, CreatedDate, Text and Tags such as BUSINESS, PERSONAL and IMPORTANT.
+Used HEATEOAS

 CI pipeline has been configured with GitHub : https://github.com/ShashiLakshan/notes-app/actions/workflows/maven.yml